 I’ve always been an over-exclaimer in writing.
 In ninth grade, the student teacher in my English class marked my essay down to an A- for “over-exaggerated emotion.”
 When I stopped by to ask about it, he said it felt like I was yelling at him through the page.
-It would only take a few years before my attitude towards that conversation turned from low-level shame to “Damn right, I was yelling at you.”
-Thus began my feminist awakening, but that’s a story for another day.
+It would only take a few years before my attitude towards that conversation turned from low-level shame to “Right, I was yelling at you.”

 Kaitlyn Duling is an author and poet who is passionate about supporting and uplifting other women.
 Her work can be found at www.kaitlynduling.com.